-Leisure and tourism activities have implications for the environment, economy and social fabric of the River Ancholme corridor.
-This is especially apparent within the market town of Brigg.
-It is a tourism and leisure resource that supports a wide range of activities and facilities, including holiday accommodation, powered and non-powered boating (such as rowing) for sport and recreation, walking, observing wildlife, cycling and angling.
+Leisure and tourism activities have implications for the environment, economy and social fabric of the River Welland and River Glen corridor.
+This is especially apparent within the settlements along the River Welland and River Glen, such as Stamford, Market Deeping, Crowland, Spalding and Surfleet.
+The tourism and leisure resource supports a wide range of activities and facilities, including powered and non-powered boating for sport and recreation (as well as commercial purposes, including the Spalding Water Taxi), walking, observing wildlife, cycling and angling.
 However, these varied uses put pressure on the river and its surroundings.
 We need to plan and manage the use of this unique resource in sustainable ways so that future generations can enjoy it.

-The River Ancholme can play a part in meeting many aspirations that form part of Sport England's vision to drive up participation in active recreation by at least 1% year on year.
+The River Welland and River Glen can play a part in meeting many aspirations that form part of Sport England's vision to drive up participation in active recreation by at least 1% year on year.
 The river also provides a natural resource to increase participation and to encourage informal active recreation.
 By working in partnership we will be able to support other organisations to meet their own targets.